Skip to Content

 Transfer RNA (tRNA) is a short, L-shaped molecule that carries amino acids that are required for protein synthesis.
 It is responsible for translating codon sequences from messenger RNA (mRNA) into amino acids.
 Its roles have expanded to include bacterial cell wall biosynthesis, viral replication, cell stress response, and animal behavior control.

-READ ALSO: How Much Does a Quad Axle Dump Truck Weigh?
+READ ALSO: How Does a Truck Transmission Work?

 Transfer RNAs are essential components of protein synthesis.
 They act as a link between the messenger RNA (mRNA) and amino acid chain (peptide).
 Transfer RNAs pair with complementary sequences on mRNA to ensure that the amino acid gets inserted into the correct protein.